neo-project/docs/docs/en-us/index.md

-###NEO Documentation
+###Neo Documentation

-####Here is an exhaustive library of NEO technical documents, including development examples for your reference.
+####Here is an exhaustive library of Neo technical documents, including development examples for your reference.

 | NEO Introduction  | | | |
 | ---------------------------------- | ----------------------------------------------- | ---------------------------------- | ---------------------------------------------- |